Last Updated on October 8, 2023 by Jade Roberts

 Coffee is a notorious culprit that will stain and discolor your false teeth with each cup you consume.
 This will not only impact the way your smile looks but will add to the time and cost associated with keeping your dentures bright and clean.

 However, if you simply can’t do without your coffee or wine fix, then you may want to check out this article on how to whiten dentures.
+And for more information about what other drinks to avoid with dentures, click here.

 As you chew nuts, tiny bits of them can work their way under your dentures.
 When this happens, your mouth and gums can become irritated.
 Also, as most people chew nuts on one side of their mouth, denture wearers risk loosening their false teeth or flipping them up.